selfdefined/web-app/11ty/definitions/r-word.md

   text: ableist slur
 ---

-Previously, the r-word was used in a medical context as an umbrella term to describe people with intellectual and developmental disabilities (I/DD).
+Previously, the word "retard" (often referred to by the euphemism "the r-word") was used in a medical context as an umbrella term to describe people with intellectual and developmental disabilities (I/DD).

 In modern use, the r-word is generally used as a denigrating term for a person with an I/DD, or to compare someone _without_ an I/DD to someone _with_ an I/DD in a derogatory sense.